 The main shopping street in Cartagena is Calle Mayor, running from the port up into the town.
 The narrow streets around the city centre are full of unique clothes and gift shops, and there’s also a shopping mall if you want to visit some more well known stores.
 Espacio Mediterraneo Centro Comercial has all the popular high street shops like H&M, Zara, Primark, and more.

-So, if you’re looking for a city with plenty of history, Cartagena is definitely worth a visit.
+If you’re looking for a city with plenty of history, Cartagena is definitely worth a visit.
 We hope some of these suggestions will give you some good ideas of things to do in Cartagena on your next family road trip!

 Pin for later: